 Sarah Arthur is a fun-loving speaker and the author of a dozen books on the intersection of faith and great literature, including the award-winning A Light So Lovely: The Spiritual Legacy of Madeleine L’Engle, author of A Wrinkle in Time (Zondervan/HarperCollins).
 A graduate of Wheaton College and Duke University Divinity School, she has served in youth ministry for over 20 years–so please don’t ask her to eat pizza from a box.
 Ever.
 She lives in Lansing, MI with her two little boys and husband Tom, pastor of Sycamore Creek Church.
 Writing fiction is her dream job.
 Find her on Twitter & Instagram @HolyDreaming and online at www.saraharthur.com.

-Today, Public Square Strategies LLC is a sought-after firm that helps religious organizations, political organizations, businesses and others effectively navigate the rapidly changing American religious and political landscape.
+He founded Public Square Strategies LLC, a consulting firm that helps religious organizations, political organizations, businesses and others effectively navigate the rapidly changing American religious and political landscape.

 Michael is the author of Reclaiming Hope: Lessons Learned in the Obama White House About the Future of Faith in America.
 He also writes for The Atlantic, Christianity Today, USA Today, Relevant Magazine and other publications on faith, politics and culture.
 He serves on the national board of Bethany Christian Services, the nation’s largest adoption agency, and holds an honorary position at the University of Birmingham’s Cadbury Center for the Public Understanding of Religion.
 He is also a Senior Fellow at The Trinity Forum.
 Michael and his wife, Melissa, are both proud natives of Buffalo, New York.
-They now reside in Washington, D.C.
+They now reside in Northern Virginia with their three-month old daughter, Saoirse.

 Dr. O. Alan Noble